 - States should not attempt to amend their electronic transactions laws, which already provide legal efficacy to smart contracts.
 Existing U.S. law, without further revision, supports the formation and enforceability of smart contracts.
 The ESIGN Act and the UETA already provide sufficient legal basis for smart contracts executing the terms of a legal contract.
 Additional state legislation, inconsistently drafted, will confuse the marketplace, potentially lead to litigation, and hinder innovation. - States should authorize remote notary services.
-Although electronic signatures and records stored on a blockchain are enforceable under the ESIGN Act and UETA, obstacles currently exist for remote notary services.
-To date, only nine states have authorized notaries to perform remote notary services, where notaries observe signers through audio/visual technology rather than in-person.
+It is important to note that although electronic signatures and records stored on a blockchain are enforceable under the ESIGN Act and UETA, obstacles currently exist for remote notary services.
+To date, only nine states have authorized notaries to perform remote notary services, where notaries observe signers through audio/visual technology rather than in-person.33